‘Recruiters spend 60% of their time reading CVs… Why should a person read 300 resumes if a machine can propose the top 10?’

 Enter: Natural Language Processing.

-NLP can be applied in many ways to enhance recruitment and HR operations.
-Here’s how to apply natural language processing in recruitment.
+NLP can enhance recruitment and HR operations in many ways.
+There are several application areas for natural language processing in recruitment.

 Chatbots and virtual assistants

 IVA’s like Siri, Alexa, Cortana have changed our day-to-day routines.
 Now the enterprise chatbots are expected to transform business interactions.
 The Gardner research states, chatbots have already been responsible for $8b cost savings annually.

 Deep natural language understanding enhances search and provides an entirely new way of interaction with enterprise data.
 By combining content processing, ML, NLP, and voice recognition, enterprises can turn simple search-based intranets or support portals into AI-powered virtual assistants.
 It’s a triple benefit of reduced support costs, enhanced business intelligence, and improved brand reputation.